tommasoturchi/axai/README.md

 ### Contributing Your Work

-Submissions may be up to 4 pages long (references may appear on additional pages), following the IUI 2024 instructions for papers.
+Submissions should be between 5 and 10 pages long, following the [CEUR-WS instructions](https://ceur-ws.org/HOWTOSUBMIT.html) for papers.

 The deadline for submissions is *January 19, 2024* [AoE](https://time.is/Anywhere_on_Earth).